-Lord of The Hundreds is a hard cheese made from unpasteurized sheep’s milk.
+Lord of The Hundreds is a hard cheese made from raw milk from sheep.

 The milk is curdled using vegetarian rennet.
-The cheeses are made in 9 1/2 to 11 pound (4.3 to 5 kg) wheels, and aged 4 months.
+The cheeses are made in 4.3 to 5 kg (9 ½ to 11 pound) wheels, and aged 4 months.

 Lord of The Hundreds is named after the Hundreds Knoll, a mound where the Saxons would gather to pay their tithes and bring cases to magistrates.
 The mound was behind the house of the cheese’s inventor, in Aldridge, Walsall, West Midlands, UK.